 SUPERIOR ACCESS TO EXCEPTIONAL ORTHOPEDIC JOINT CARE

 At Orthopedic Associates, our team of board-certified specialists and staff strive for excellence in orthopedic medicine and podiatry, offering exceptional knowledge and skill in every patient encounter.
 When diagnosing injuries and conditions, our doctors consider all factors and options before offering a care recommendation and are committed to attempting nonsurgical treatment options first before recommending surgery.
-Our joint revision surgeons, Dr. James Burke, Dr. Richard Hulsey, and Dr. Christopher Mudd, will work with you to develop a custom treatment plan that specifically meets your individual needs and concerns.
+Our joint revision surgeons, Dr. James Burke, Dr. Richard Hulsey, Dr. Christopher Mudd, and Dr. Patrick Sweeney, will work with you to develop a custom treatment plan that specifically meets your individual needs and concerns.

 However, for advanced conditions or serious injuries, joint revision surgery may be the best treatment choice.
 If this is true for you, you can move forward in confidence knowing our dedicated joint surgeons are board-certified, have additional training, and will perform the procedure with care, skill, and precision.